 Indeed, this clip sums up the major flaw in the format - Elizabeth couldn't have the mink coat, or any of the other prizes, as she didn't have enough money to buy them, thus meaning she had to come back the following week, and rendering the entire last five minutes of the show completely pointless - not that Nick didn't go through the whole spiel anyway, asking Elizabeth's opinion on prizes she would never have.
 The contestants were normally so miserable they could never be arsed bidding for any of the prizes, so Nick would just gabble his way through another thousand questions, horrified at there being more than one second of silence on the show.
 It also seemed that all the cash that had gone on the prizes had been taken out of the show's production budget, with no time or money for retakes, meaning if Nick cocked up, it stayed in - hence, "Women sometimes had their hair cut in... sorry, no!
 Er, who wrote a symphony..."
 Eh?

-The programme originally began life as a regional show on Anglia, but early in 1972 it spread to other regions such as ATV, where it was on Saturday teatimes.
-Some of the northern ITV stations held out longer, preferring to air Yorkshire's The Sky's the Limit, but Sale was aired across nearly the whole network by the end of 1974, when it made the Top 20 ratings for the first time.
+The programme was originally supposed to be a regional show on Anglia, but since 8 January 1972 it spread to other regions such as ATV, where it was on Saturday teatimes.
+Some of the northern ITV stations held out longer, preferring to air Yorkshire's The Sky's the Limit, but Sale was aired across nearly the whole network by the end on 10 May 1975, when it made the Top 20 ratings for the first time.
 Then it tended to flit around Friday (ITV's favoured quiz slot) and Saturday evenings, although some regions bunged it out nearer teatime.
 By 1976 it was topping the ratings, with regular outings on Christmas Day and Bank Holidays.
 The episode broadcast on Friday 22nd December 1978 remains not only ITV's highest-rated quiz show ever, but also one of the highest-rated programmes of any kind, with an audience of 21.2 million people.
 However, the BBC were on strike at the time, meaning it was Nick or nothing.